Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Ethical Trade Manager, River Island

-When your top-tier suppliers start to declare their suppliers, you will start to uncover and capture your products' bill of material.
-You are then able to invite those lower-tiered suppliers to register on Segura and confirm that they have provided the components or services to the tier-1 suppliers.
-Providing you with traceability of supply, which can prove very beneficial when looking to comply with legislation.
+When your tier-1 suppliers declare their suppliers, you will start to uncover and capture your products' bill of materials.
+This enables you to invite upstream suppliers to register on Segura and confirm they have provided the components or services to the tier-1 suppliers.
+This process ensures supply chain traceability, which is invaluable when ensuring compliance with legislation.

 Step 3 – Strengthen supplier relationships

 Suppliers can go to Segura and complete all data required for your business.
-It also provides all suppliers with a clear understanding of, not only your business needs, but also one another’s needs, expectations and goals at every tier.
+It provides all suppliers with a clear understanding of, not only your business needs, but also one another’s needs, expectations and goals at every tier.

 As we gain more transparency in our supply chain, we are also growing stronger partnerships with our suppliers